 Frequency of Use

-The length of time that metabolites remain in the saliva is affected by how often an individual uses them and how long you have been using.
+The time that metabolites remain in the saliva is affected by how often an individual uses them and how long you have been using them.
 Substances can be detected for longer periods in individuals who’ve been using the substance for long and frequently.

 Drug Tolerance